PHPCSStandards/PHPCSDevTools/README.md

 This project contains an [XML Schema Definition (XSD)](https://www.w3.org/standards/xml/schema) to allow for validation PHPCS documentation XML files.
 Following the XSD will make sure your documentation can be correctly displayed when using the PHPCS `--generator` option.

-In order to use it, you'll need to add the following line to the `documentation` tag of the sniff documentation file:
+In order to use it, you'll need to add the schema related attributes to the `documentation` element of the sniff documentation file, like so:

 ```xml
 <documentation